mtus23/Mini-Social-Network/README.md

 * Make emotions react
 * View notification
 * Delete a post or a comment
+This project use Servlet as Controller and follow MVC2 model.

 ## System dependencies
 * Microsoft SQL Server 2018